The military pay raise is shrinking.

 "Lawmakers and defense officials have talked about the importance of the savings, but we don't know how the new plan will play out, how it will affect the benefit," she said.
 "Our fear is that it will lead to increased prices."

-Defense officials are required to develop a new savings baseline before implementing variable pricing.
-Future savings will be measured against that baseline.
+Defense officials are required to develop a new their own current savings baseline before implementing variable pricing.
+F and future savings will be measured against that baseline.
 Advocates are concerned about how that baseline will be determined.
-Lawmakers want safeguards to protect the commissary benefit, including quarterly reports, and the ability to infuse taxpayer dollars if there are problems.
+Lawmakers want have included language with safeguards to protect the commissary benefit, including such as quarterly reports, and the ability to infuse taxpayer dollars if there are problems.

-That's separate from a Senate plan to privatize the commissary system.
-Senators want to test this concept at at least one commissary — but no more than five — on major military bases.
-Huck said this raises even more uncertainty.
+That's And that’s separate from a Senate plan push to privatize the commissary system.
+Senators want to test this concept at at least one commissary — but have proposed a privatization pilot program at no more than five — commissaries on major military bases. , something Huck said this raises even more uncertainty.

 "We're concerned that once you bring in a business or entity to run commissaries, they may raise prices, and that would reduce the benefit for military families," she said, calling all these ideas "uncharted territory when it comes to commissaries."